 - A <fieldRef> element represents a field in a block or repeating group.
 It is a reference to a <field> element within the <fields> container.
 The id and name attributes of the reference must match a <field> consistently. - A <componentRef> element represents a nested component.
 There is no limit in the schema to the level of nesting, although a presentation protocol may have rules about it, and there may be practical limits.
-The reference must match the referenced <component> on both id and name attributes.
-The referenced <component> must be contained within the same cprotocol>/<components> ancestor. - A <groupRef> element similarly refers to a nested <group> repeating group element.
+The reference must match the referenced <component> on both id and name attributes. - A <groupRef> element similarly refers to a nested <group> repeating group element.
 Limits of the size of particular instance of a repeating group may be overridden by setting implMinOccurs and implMaxOccurs attributes on the <groupRef> element.